Yoast/wordpress-seo/packages/yoastseo/src/scoring/assessments/README.md

 ### The overview of the Readability assessments scoring criteria
 Information on the scoring criteria for the available Readability assessments can be found [here](SCORING%20READABILITY.md).

-### The overview of the SEO assessments scoring criteria
-Information on the scoring criteria for the available SEO assessments can be found [here](https://github.com/Yoast/wordpress-seo/packages/yoastseo/src/scoring/assessments/SCORING%20SEO.md).

 ## 3. Scoring taxonomy analysis
 Taxonomy analysis has the same SEO and Readability scoring criteria as above except for the SEO assessments below: